Creative Expression Healing Arts

 This group is available to anyone who has had a cancer diagnosis, regardless of when or what type, as well as caregivers.

-Our group will meet bi-monthly, except for the months of July and December.
+Our group meets monthly, except for the months of July and December.

 Look for our Expressive Writing Group classes on our Calendar page.